isomerpages/synapxe-healix/_tech-stack/Data Engineering/Data Pipeline.md

 the management and utilization of data pipelines within an organization.
 It plays a crucial role in optimizing data pipelines by providing comprehensive metadata management and data lineage capabilities and enables data processing such as ingesting data into a lakehouse.
-This visibility of data flow allows</p>
+This visibility of data flow allows data engineers and analysts to understand how data is transformed and utilized, facilitating better decision-making and troubleshooting.</p>
+<p></p>